This is the Griffith Observatory Sky Report through January 10th, 2018. Here’s what’s happening in the skies of southern

-Free views of the Sun during the day and of other celestial objects at night are available to the public in clear weather through Griffith Observatory’s telescopes from Tuesday through Sunday, before 9:30 p.m.
+Free views of the Sun during the day and of other interesting celestial objects at night are available to the public in clear weather through Griffith Observatory’s telescopes from Tuesday through Sunday, before 9:30 p.m.
 Check our website for the schedule.
-The next free public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, December 16th.
+The next free public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, January 27th.

 Follow the Sky Report on Twitter for updates of astronomy and space-related events.